Alexchen666/Goodreads-Summariser/README.md

-# GoodReads Review Summariser
+# GoodReads-Summariser

-Summarise book reviews with the power of LLM.
+Summarise book reviews from GoodReads with the power of LLM.

 Want to know more about a book before reading it?